Five Tips for Engaged Lecturing

-Designing a live class session is about planning experiences that maximize student learning.
-The following five tips emphasize the importance of keeping the focus on the students’ experience and what they should be doing during a class session.
+Designing a class session is about planning experiences that maximize student learning.
+The following five tips emphasize the importance of keeping the focus on the students’ experience and what they should be doing during a lecture.

 1. Begin with the end in mind.